 The criteria for selection is rigorous.
 They include a distinguished record as a scholar, demonstrated research achievements, and national or international prominence as verified by external reviewers from the candidate's specific field.
 Outstanding performance in teaching and service, and motivating colleagues and students toward their best personal goals and objectives are also to be considered in the appraisal of a nominee.
-Appropriate documentation must be provided to support the case for excellence in all three of the areas of research, teaching, and service.
+Appropriate documentation must be provided to make and support the case for excellence in all three of the areas of research, teaching, and service.
 No administrator at the level of dean or above is eligible for consideration as a Distinguished Professor.

 Nomination of a professor for designation as a "William L. Giles Distinguished Professor" will originate with the department or the college/school in which the nominee holds the rank of professor.
 If the nomination originates with the department, it must be forwarded to the dean for review.
 The nomination, along with appropriate documentation, will then be forwarded to the Provost for review and further consideration.
 A University Distinguished Professors Review Committee, all of which shall hold the rank of professor, will play a major advisory role to the Provost in considering the nominations for Distinguished Professors.
 It will consist of seven members: Vice President for Research and Economic Development (Chair), two current Distinguished Professors designated by the Provost, two members designated by the President, and the President and Vice President of the Faculty Senate or designees.